bentomhall/nih-system/spells/SpellsQ-Z.md

 In addition, unsecured objects that are completely within the area of effect are automatically pushed 10 feet away from you by the spell’s effect, and the spell emits a thunderous boom audible out to 300 feet.

-**_Overcast._** When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d8 for each slot level above 1st.
+**_Overcast._** When you cast this spell using more than 2 AET, the damage increases by 1d8 for every additional AET, up to a maximum of 5d8 (5 AET).

 ##### Tree Stride